dafer45/TBTK/doc/Manual.md

 # Communicators {#Communicators}
 Although not part of the actual Stream interface, many classes implements a so called Communicator interface.
-It is useful to know, that in addition to muting the Streams themselves it is possible to globally mute all Communicators by typing
+It is useful to know that in addition to muting the Streams themselves it is possible to globally mute all Communicators by typing
 ```cpp
 	Communicator::setGlobalVerbose(false);
 ```